Skip to content

 Case 3: Full DPDK Integration (Maximum Performance)

-For high-throughput CNFs like UPF that require userspace packet processing.
-This is where things get really exciting for performance-critical workloads! 🚀
+For high-throughput CNFs like UPF that need userspace packet processing.

 apiVersion: networking.k8s.aws/v1alpha1